 Brown Bear, the Ultimate Adrenaline Rush

-I’ve been hunting in Alaska three times, twice for brown bear and once for Caribou with my dad.
+I’ve been hunting in Alaska three times, twice for brown bear and once for caribou with my dad.
 So far I was 0 for 3, but I fell in love with this country my 1st flight over.
-The majestic Alaskan range west of Anchorage, its wildness, vastness and abundance of wildlife was amazing to view from a Dahavolin Beaver.
-I wonder how this country could have so much snow and also a rain forest-like eco system.
-Moss covers everything in SE Alaska and the Prince William Sound from the pebbles to the tree tops in some areas.
-Valdez Alaska has seemingly become my second home as I can’t get enough of the 5,000 ft peaks that rise from the ocean waves to the heavens.
+The majestic Alaskan Range west of Anchorage, its wildness, vastness and abundance of wildlife was amazing to view from a Dehavilland Beaver.
+I wonder how this country could have so much snow and also a rainforest-like ecosystem.
+Moss covers everything in SE Alaska and the Prince William Sound from the pebbles to the treetops in some areas.
+Valdez, Alaska has seemingly become my second home as I can’t get enough of the 5,000 ft peaks that rise from the ocean waves to the heavens.
 In summer, it’s incredibly green from the salt (ocean) to the snow capped peaks and glaciers that surrounds this town of historic proportion.
-In winter, they average 30-50 feet of snow fall each year.
+In winter, they average 30-50 feet of snowfall each year.
 Remind me not to go there in January!
 When there I find myself unable to control my shutter finger, you can’t take enough pictures, no matter what time you may arrive.

 I met Otto Kulm 4 years ago.
 He seemed to be my kind of guy, low key, knowledgeable of the areas he hunts, and guides very successfully for Dall sheep and mountain goat!
 My next dream hunt!
 Might as well try a guy out before you go full bore right?